 While the merits of BMW's new design direction have been hotly debated, experts at TheCarConnection.com find almost universal agreement that the 2010 1-Series looks like a BMW, it's just not proportioned especially elegantly.

 Introduced two years ago in the U.S. market, the current 2010 BMW 1-Series is a carryover in terms of design from last year's model.
 ConsumerGuide says that the “BMW 1-Series ... lineup includes 128i and 135i models.”
-Both the 128i and 135i are available as either a two-door coupe or a convertible.
+Both the 128i and 135i are available as either a two-door, four-seat coupe or a cloth-roofed convertible.
 Autoblog asserts that “the styling language of the new 1-Series coupe is more attractive in person than the press shots...would indicate.”

-Cars.com considers the new 2010 BMW 1-Series “awkward” and finds the “bulbous shape of the rear part of the passenger area” is very “out of tune with the rest of BMW's very sleek-looking lineup.”
+Cars.com calls the new 2010 BMW 1-Series “awkward” and finds the “bulbous shape of the rear part of the passenger area” is very “out of tune with the rest of BMW's very sleek-looking lineup.”
 They add that the “1 Series isn't overtly striking in the visual department,” and it “seems hum-drum...even in sporty 135i duds.”
 While generally approving of the styling on the new 2010 BMW 1-Series, Road & Track notes that the “long-hood, tall-roofline, short-rear-deck profile projects an odd, almost ungainly proportion from some angles.”
 If nothing else, the exterior styling is divisive; for every person who loves the 1-Series' look, there is another who finds it a complete turnoff.